taocpp/operators/README.md

 ## Installation

-The Art of C++ / Operators is a header-only library.
-There is nothing to build or install, just copy it somewhere and add the appropriate compiler option to add its `include` directory to the compiler's include path, e.g., `-I /path/to/taocpp/operators/include`.
+The Art of C++ / Operators is a single-header library.
+There is nothing to build or install, just copy the header somewhere and include it in your code.

 ## Provided templates